-Some are immediately apparent, others are only visible upon second glance: the little oddities, right there in the midst of everyday life, right there in the middle of the city.
-For example, why is there suddenly an Asian pavilion on Potsdamer Platz?
-Why are there pink pipes on every other street in Berlin?
-And what are these little creatures made from wine corks and the massive plastic bears all over the city?
-We have found out the answers to these and other Berlin mysteries.
+Some are immediately apparent, others are only noticeable at a second glance: Little oddities in the midst of everyday life, right in the middle of the city.
+Why did an Asian pavilion suddenly appear at Potsdamer Platz?
+Why do pink pipes run over every other street in Berlin?
+And what are these abandoned places that nobody seems to use anymore, but which are still a prominent feature of Berlin’s cityscape?

 We have revealed them – Berlin’s mysteries.
 Because Berlin is always more than meets the eye ...

 By the way, we have put together numerous other insider tips for Berlin.

 Have you ever noticed the golden rabbits hopping across Chausseestraße in Mitte?
 The approximately 50 brass rabbit plates are already 17 years old.
 They were placed on Berlin’s streets to remind us of the death strip between the East and West and, to be more precise, its inhabitants.

 Because the no man’s land was actually full of life – thousands of rabbits lived on the strip, which was up to 100 metres wide in places, and they were essentially penned in when the Berlin Wall was constructed.
 For years they munched on the grass strip undisturbed, safely watched over by border guards and protected by high walls and barbed wire fences.
 In this ecological microcosm they multiplied so prolifically that they became a plague and their tunnels almost brought down the Wall.
 What followed were poisoning campaigns, withered grass and an order to shoot the rabbits.
 The dramatic story of the Wall rabbits is still remembered today.
 T